Health psychology: United States

 In 1969, William Schofield prepared a report for the APA entitled The Role of Psychology in the Delivery of Health Services.
 While there were exceptions, he found that the psychological research of the time frequently regarded mental health and physical health as separate, and devoted very little attention to psychology's impact upon physical health.
 One of the few psychologists working in this area at the time, Schofield proposed new forms of education and training for future psychologists.
 The APA, responding to his proposal, in 1973 established a task force to consider how psychologists could (a) help people to manage their health-related behaviors, (b) help patients manage their physical health problems, and (c) train healthcare staff to work more effectively with patients.

 Health psychology began to emerge as a distinct discipline of psychology in the United States in the 1970s.
 In the mid-20th century there was a growing understanding in medicine of the effect of behavior on health.
 For example, the Alameda County Study, which began in the 1960s, showed that people who ate regular meals (e.g., breakfast), maintained a healthy weight, received adequate sleep, did not smoke, drank little alcohol, and exercised regularly were in better health and lived longer.
 In addition, psychologists and other scientists were discovering relationships between psychological processes and physiological ones.
 These discoveries include a better understanding of the impact of psychosocial stress on the cardiovascular and immune systems, and the early finding that the functioning of the immune system could be altered by learning.

 Led by Joseph Matarazzo, in 1977, APA added a division devoted to health psychology.
 At the first divisional conference, Matarazzo delivered a speech that played an important role in defining health psychology.
 He defined the new field in this way, "Health psychology is the aggregate of the specific educational, scientific and professional contributions of the discipline of psychology to the promotion and maintenance of health, the prevention and treatment of illness, the identification of diagnostic and etiologic correlates of health, illness and related dysfunction, and the analysis and improvement of the healthcare system and health policy formation."
-In the 1980s, similar organizations were established elsewhere.
-In 1986, the BPS established a Division of Health Psychology.
-The European Health Psychology Society was also established in 1986.
 Similar organizations were established in other countries, including Australia and Japan.

-Universities began to develop doctoral-level training programs in health psychology.
-In the US, post-doctoral level health psychology training programs were established for individuals who completed a doctoral degree in clinical psychology.
+Europe

+In the 1980s there was increasing interest in many European countries in researching psychological aspects of health and illness.
+In 1986, Stan Maes (1947–2018) of Tilburg University convened a meeting of researchers from Finland, Switzerland, Poland, Czechoslovakia, Italy, Germany, Belgium, Spain, the UK and the Netherlands.
+Out of this meeting emerged the European Health Psychology Society which began to organise regular conferences (e.g. Trier, 1988; Utrecht, 1989; Oxford, 1990; Lausanne, 1991; and Leipzig, 1992) and published proceedings from these meetings.
+This society also began to develop its own publications.